mwermelinger/algorithmic-problems/README.md

 # Algorithmic problems

-This repository contains my solutions to some programming problems found on the web.
+This repository contains solutions in Python to some programming problems from AoC, IOI, COCI and LeetCode.
+(See the README in each folder.)
+Solutions are my own or my adaptations to Python of official solutions.

 Comments and suggestions for improvements are most welcome.
 Please use the Discussions tab.